mozilla/infosec.mozilla.org/docs/guidelines/risk/standard_levels.md

 ## Standard risk levels definition and nomenclature

-*The risk levels also represent a simplified ISO 31000 equivalent (and are non-compliant with ISO 31000).* These levels are also used to display important, effort, risk impact, risk probability and any risk related level.
+*The risk levels also represent a simplified ISO 31000 equivalent (and are non-compliant with ISO 31000).* These levels are also used to display importance, effort, risk impact, risk probability and any risk related level.

 <table>
 <thead>